honestjs/website/docs/components/guards.md

 # Guards

-Guards are a powerful feature for managing access control and authorization.
-They determine whether a given request should be handled by the route handler or not.
+A guard is a class that implements the `IGuard` interface.
+It determines whether a given request should be handled by the route handler based on certain conditions (e.g., permissions, roles).
 If a guard denies access, HonestJS throws a `ForbiddenException`.

+## Use Cases

+Guards are primarily used for authorization.
+Common use cases include:

+-   **Authentication:** Checking if a user is logged in.
+-   **Role-Based Access Control (RBAC):** Permitting access only to users with specific roles.
+-   **IP Whitelisting/Blacklisting:** Allowing or blocking requests from certain IP addresses.
+-   **API Key Validation:** Ensuring that a valid API key is present in the request.

 ## Creating a Guard

-A guard is a class that implements the `IGuard` interface, which has a single `canActivate` method.
+A guard must implement the `IGuard` interface, which has a single `canActivate` method.
 This method should return `true` if the request is allowed, and `false` otherwise.
 It can also be asynchronous and return a `Promise<boolean>`.

 The `canActivate` method receives the Hono `Context` as its argument, which gives you access to the request, response, and other context-specific information.

 **Example:** A simple authentication guard.